syncfusion-content/predictive-analytics-docs/predictive-analytics/PMML-Execution-Engine/Working-with-PMML-Execution-Engine.md

  predictedResult = PMMLEvaluator.GetResult(iris, generalRegressionOptions);
  Console.WriteLine(string.Format("The PredictedResult with Binomial threshold value (0.2) is {0} ({1})",
  predictedResult.PredictedValue, predictedResult.PredictedValue.ToString() == "0" ? "not versicolor" : "versicolor"));

  {% endhighlight %}

 {% highlight text %}

-Output:The probability of 0 (not versicolor) is 0.424140583239206The probability of 1 (versicolor) is 0.575859416760794The PredictedResult with Binomial threshold value (0.8) is 0 (not versicolor)The PredictedResult with Binomial threshold value (0.2) is 1 (versicolor)When Threshold value = 0.8Here the probability value of 1 (versicolor) is 0.5758 which is less than our binomial threshold value (0.8) so the predicted result with binomial threshold value 0.8 is 0 (i.e.) not versicolor.When Threshold value = 0.2Here the probability value of 1 (versicolor)  is 0.5758 which is greater than our binomial threshold value (0.2) so the predicted result with binomial threshold value 0.2 is 1 (i.e.) versicolor.</td></tr>
+Output:The probability of 0 (not versicolor) is 0.424140583239206The probability of 1 (versicolor) is 0.575859416760794The PredictedResult with Binomial threshold value (0.8) is 0 (not versicolor)The PredictedResult with Binomial threshold value (0.2) is 1 (versicolor)When Threshold value = 0.8Here the probability value of 1 (versicolor) is 0.5758 which is less than our binomial threshold value (0.8) so the predicted result with binomial threshold value 0.8 is 0 (i.e.) not versicolor.When Threshold value = 0.2Here the probability value of 1 (versicolor)  is 0.5758 which is greater than our binomial threshold value (0.2) so the predicted result with binomial threshold value 0.2 is 1 (i.e.) versicolor.

 {% endhighlight %}